ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-06-21-the-power-of-patience-and-persistence-how-to-thrive-in-the-everevolving-tech-landscape.md

 ### 2. Where and how can I get this new knowledge?

 Today there's a lot of resources that you can use to learn about anything.
-YouTube's videos, blog posts, courses at LinkedIn Learn, Pluralsight, Udemy, Alura, BackFront Plus.
+YouTube's videos, blog posts, courses at [LinkedIn Learning][linkedin_learning], [Pluralsight][pluralsight], [Udemy][udemy], [Alura][alura], [BackFront Plus][backfrontplus], or even free content on YouTube.
 I think this topic a little bit interesting, because I was born in 1987, and I grew without the new technologies that we use today.
 My first computer I won with 15 years old, and the internet was dial-up.
 Today we turn on our computers and smartphones, and all the time we're connected, with a lot of content on the palm of our hands.
 But even with a lot of content to consume, I think sometimes we don't know where to find good contents or where to start.

 ### 3. How much time I'll invest to achieve this?